Amanita porphyria: Description

-As normal in the genus Amanita, the gills are whitish and free from the stem and the spores are white.
+As is normal in the genus, the gills are whitish and free from the stem and the spores are white.
 The gills darken when bruised.

 The stem is 5–12 cm high and 0.6–1.5 cm thick, with a basal bulb which may or may not be surrounded by a white membranous volva.
 The fragile ring is grey-violet or blackened.

 The flesh is white with a smell of raw potato or radish.

-The amyloid spores are almost spherical with a diameter of 8–10 µm.
+The amyloid spores are almost spherical with a diameter of 8–10 μm.